About our law firm

 Nathan Jay Kavlie

-A lifelong obsession with making the complex understandable
+Nathan’s lifelong obsession with making the complex understandable

 In high school, Nathan knew his science fair presentation was ready when he could explain the enzyme pathways to his grandmother.
 That ability to translate concepts was rewarded when he won awards at the international science fair, three years in a row.

-After repeated nagging by his Uncle David, Nathan turned his attention to wills and discovered this whole new area of law that desperately needed translation for normal people.
+Many years later after repeated nagging by his Uncle David, Nathan turned his attention to wills and discovered this whole new area of law that desperately needed translation for normal people.
 He took a year to learn and study wills & trusts law – rewriting the standard “legalese” will into something elegant and understandable.
 The Thoughtful Will is one of his proudest accomplishments to date (it’s a three-way tie with his marriage and rehabilitating two rescued terriers).

 Lives in Minneapolis with his husband, Cory, and their rescue terriers (Maggie & Alice)

 Watches (and often rewatches) Top Chef and British mysteries

 Enthusiastic (but chaotic) gardener, encourages ‘weeds’ to turn into something cool (they often do)